echobom/UERANSIM-wiki/Configuring-the-TUN-interface.md

 sudo ip route add default dev uesimtun table uesimtable
 ```

-You can validate it with `sudo ip route list table uesimtable`
+(You can validate it with `sudo ip route list table uesimtable`)

 ---

+## 5. Done

+Configuring the TUN interface is done, now you can use the interface.